kir-j/kir-j.github.io/index.md

 ## About
 I am a geographer with a strong interest in wildfire as a cultural and environmental process and risk.
 My research evolves around social, organisational and policy dimensions of wildfire in Europe.
+To this end, I use qualitative methods (interviews, field observations, content analysis) and quantitative methods (survey, questionnaires).
+I have basic skills in using GIS, R, Python, Adobe Illustrator.

 I am on the 2025-2026 job market.